Bob Baldwin (musician): Career

-Career spotlights
+In 1986, Baldwin performed briefly in Tom Browne's band at The Bottom Line in New York City, and in 1987, Browne asked Baldwin to participate on "No Longer I" for Browne on the short-lived Malaco Records Jazz Label.

-Between March and September 1986, Baldwin, along with New York–based guitarist Al Orlo, created the Bob Baldwin/Al Orlo Project, and they performed on Sundays at a small rock and roll club located in New Rochelle, New York, called the Crazy Horse, which was owned by now-actor Vinnie Pastore.
-The Baldwin/Orlo Project was a workshop-based project to practice and perform original material live written by Orlo and Baldwin.
+Between March and September 1986, Baldwin, along with New York–based guitarist Al Orlo, created the Bob Baldwin/Al Orlo Project, and they performed on Sundays at the Crazy Horse, a small rock and roll club in New Rochelle, New York owned by Vincent Pastore.

 In 1986, Baldwin and Orlo opened up for trumpeter Tom Browne at The Bottom Line, based in New York City.
 From that performance, Browne hired Baldwin to play in his band, and later collaborated with him on his disc No Longer I, a Gospel-Jazz recording in 1987.
-Through those sessions, he met Danny Weiss, the then-President for Malaco Jazz.
-In 1988, they later co-produced Baldwin's first disc, I've Got a Long Way to Go together on Malaco Records in 1988 along with David Wilkes.
-The project was submitted to the Sony Innovators Award in 1989 and won first place.
-One of the top three finalists included the Detroit music group Straight Ahead.
-Roberta Flack was the finalist judge.
-Over the years, Baldwin collaborated with Danny Weiss and the Shanachie label in 1997 (Cool Breeze), 2001 (Bob Baldwin Presents the American Spirit), and in 2023, Weiss and Baldwin reunited with the keyboard project We 3 Keys alongside fellow keyboardists Gail Jhonson and Phil Davis, which was produced by all three artists for Shanachie.
-Baldwin continues to maintain a long working relationship with Weiss spanning across five decades.
+Through those sessions, he met Danny Weiss, the president of Malaco Jazz.
+In 1988, they co-produced Baldwin's first album, I've Got a Long Way to Go, released on Malaco Records.
+The project won the Sony Innovators Award in 1989, an annual award given to aspiring African-American artists who have shown outstanding talent in music and the visual arts, selected by Roberta Flack.

+In 1990, Baldwin worked briefly with keyboardist Kashif.
+In 1989-1990, he was hired by Kashif to play demo parts; keyboards and piano on a recording project by a new group called The Promise (Arista Records) featuring vocalist Joi Cardwell, but the project was never released.The project was Executive Produced by Clive Davis.
+Per AllMusic, AllMusic’s Joi Cardwell biography states that producer Kashif recruited Cardwell for The Promise in 1989, that the group recorded an album, and that the album was never released.

-With the help of Weiss and Wilkes along with producer Larry Maxwell, along with the success of I've Got a Long Way to Go, Baldwin secured his first artist solo deal with Atlantic Jazz, then presided by Sylvia Rhone.
+With the help of Weiss and David Wilkes, along with producer Larry Maxwell, Baldwin secured his first artist solo deal with Atlantic Jazz, then presided by Sylvia Rhone.
 He produced 2 discs for in 1990 and 1992 (Rejoice and Reflections of Love).
 Reflections charted top-20 on the Billboard Contemporary Jazz Charts.